The world needs to be able to see your work.

 How do you create a freelance writing portfolio website?

-If you don’t mind investing a bit of coin, I recommend setting up a Squarespace, WordPress, or another paid website.
+If you don’t mind investing a bit of coin, I recommend setting up a WordPress website with Elementor and Bluehost.

 This will offer the most customization, speed, and design.